albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### What happens if a class implements two interfaces that have the same `default` methods?

-This question is very similar to another question we have explored, [What happens if a class implements two interfaces that have the same abstract method?](#what-happens-if-a-class-implements-two-interfaces-that-have-the-same-abstract-method)
+This question is very similar to another question we have explored before: [*What happens if a class implements two interfaces that have the same abstract method?*](#what-happens-if-a-class-implements-two-interfaces-that-have-the-same-abstract-method)

 A class can implement two or more interfaces that have the same default method signatures.
 There is one small caveat.
 A class that implements two or more interfaces that have the same default method signature, then the class must override the common default method.